SealedSaucer/Statuscord/README.md

 A code that allows you to get the Playing, Listening, and Streaming Discord Statuses 24/7!

-#### Please check out this if you want to add multiple tokens with just one file: [sealedsaucer.sell.app/product/advanced-onliner](https://sealedsaucer.sell.app/product/advanced-onliner)

 ---

 This code is from [this tutorial](https://youtu.be/aWW2xp2i54g).
 If you have any issues or doubts regarding this, feel free to [contact me](https://phantom.fr.to/verify).